i-pi/i-pi/docs/src/input-files.rst

 i-PI gives the option to output the entire state of the simulation at a particular timestep as an xml input file, called a checkpoint file (see :ref:`checkpoints` for details).
-As well as being a valid input for i-PI, a checkpoint can also be used inside an tag to specify the configuration of the system, discarding other parameters of the simulation such as the current time step or the chosen ensemble.
+As well as being a valid input for i-PI, a checkpoint can also be used inside an :ref:`initializer` tag to specify the configuration of the system, discarding other parameters of the simulation such as the current time step or the chosen ensemble.
 Input from a checkpoint is selected by using “chk” as the value of the “mode”